What People Are Saying...

 Fish have been eating Pat's Rubber Legs, in Black or Olive (#6-#10), Tung Teasers (#10-#16), Egg Patterns, Golden Stone Nymphs (#12-#16), JuJu BWO's (#18-#22), Tungsten Beaded CDC Hare's Ears and Pheasant Tails (#14-#18), Smaller Natural or Black Pheasant Tails(#16-#22), Standard Hare's Ears (#14-#18), Morrish's Anato Mayfly (#14-#18), PT Cruisers (#16-#18), CDC or Standard Prince Nymphs (#12-#16), and 20 Inchers (#10-#16).

 On the surface: Parachute Adams, Wilcox's Midge, Gulper Specials, and extended Body BWO's.

 Need a Roaring Fork River map?

 We'll make it easy.
-Click here and we'll send you flies that consistently produce trout on the Dream Stream..
+Click here to order a selection of handpicked flies that consistently produce trout on the Dream Stream..

-Flies to try: Dark thread bodied midges are always a good bet. #16-#22 Natural or Black Pheasant Tails, Split-Back BWO's, Bubbleback BWO's, Egg Patterns, San Juan Worms, Moorish's Ananto Mayfly, Black WD-40's and RS-2's.
-Fishing pressure has decreased with the recent drop in flow.
-We love fishing the Dream and fall is an excellent time to give it a try.
+Flies to try: #18-26 thin, thread bodied midges, Olive or Orange Scuds #16-#24, Natural or Black Pheasant Tails, Split-Back BWO's, Bear's Baetis, Egg Patterns, San Juan Worms, Moorish's Ananto Mayfly, Black WD-40's and RS-2's.
+Fishing pressure has been minimal lately.
+We love fishing the Dream.
+And almost any warm winter day is an excellent time to give it a try.

 Need a South Platte River map?